wso2/docs-is/en/docs/learn/downloading-a-sample.md

     git checkout -b v5.9.0 v5.9.0
     ```

-    Access the samples by navigating to the
+    Access the samples by navigating to the ` is-samples/modules/samples
-    `           is-samples/modules/samples          ` directory.
+    ` directory.
+This location will be referred as `<Sample_Home>`.